 Recently, Rob has gotten into documenting sport science for athletes through his show, Sportology.
 A parkor accident made it so that Rob couldn’t run anymore.
 This need to understand the science made him seek out and try to find solutions for other athletes.
 This video is explains that story:

-In 2010 Rob got married to one Haley Chamberlain (now Haley Chamberlain Nelson).
+In 2010 Rob got married to Haley Chamberlain (now Haley Chamberlain Nelson).
 They work together, creating science and nature videos everywhere they go.
-Here is a short video profiling both of them.
+The have a new book together call Mother Nature is Not Trying to Kill You.

 As a father, husband, filmmaker, biologist and educator, there are certain things that Rob has learned along the way.
 This video encapsulates much of that philosophy